akostrik/stage_telegram_python/README.md

 ## User interface (vue.js)
 After having installed and configured all noted above, go to http://localhost:5173/ et enjoy the service

+## PS
-_All the questions are welcome at stage.mongodb at gmail.com_
+All the questions are welcome at stage.mongodb at gmail.com